mablack/cordova-diagnostic-plugin/README.md

 ## Important Android Note

 This plugin now supports Android 6 (API 23) [runtime permissions](http://developer.android.com/training/permissions/requesting.html).
-However, in order to do this, it must depend on Android Support Library v23+, which means you __must build using SDK v23 or above__.
-The means using [Cordova Android platform](https://github.com/apache/cordova-android)@5.0.0 or above, e.g.
+However, in order to do this, it must depend on Android Support Library v23+, which means you __must build using Android SDK v23 or above__.
+See the [Android runtime permissions build requirements](#android-runtime-permissions-build-requirements) section for more details.

-    cordova platform add android@5.0.0

-See the [Android runtime permissions](#android-runtime-permissions) section for more details.

 # Installation